-Star Wars fans can collect not only Star Wars products nowadays but experiences and memories as well.
+Star Wars’ fans can collect not only Star Wars products nowadays but experiences and memories as well.
 Just visit Disneyland and kids can participate in Jedi Training or attend the Star Wars Celebration and you can immerse in all things Star Wars.
 But you can bring it up a notch by riding a Star Wars plane.
 There’s a Star Wars plane?
 Yes!
-One of the three arrived at the Los Angeles International Airport yesterday and was a site to behold.
+One of the three arrived at the Los Angeles International Airport in 2016 and was a site to behold.
 The Star Wars BB-8™ANA Jet arrived from its inaugural international flight from Japan and I was lucky enough to be invited to cover it’s arrival.
 Me and the rest of the major news team from Los Angeles were able to see it land, taxi, board the cabin and even meet the real BB-8 from the Star Wars movie.

 The first design which has domestic routes around Japan is the Star Wars™Ana Jet, a combination of R2-D2 and BB-8.

 The second design was a R2-D2™ANA Jet and it flies to Paris, Sydney, Munich, Jakarta and Beijing from Japan.
-It initially flew to Los Angeles but later on move to a Japan-Europe route when it served as the airline of the Star Wars cast when they went to London for the premiere of the Star Wars: The Force Awakens last year.
+It initially flew to Los Angeles but later on move to a Japan-Europe route when it served as the airline of the Star Wars cast when they went to London for the premiere of the Star Wars: The Force Awakens in 2015.

 Now we really have our own here in the US that can fly us to Japan (hello Tokyo Disney, I’m coming) as the Star Wars BB-8™ANA Jet will have routes to Los Angeles, Chicago, New York, Houston, Washington DC as well as an Asian route of Singapore to Narita.

-We waited for it to land at the tarmac of LAX which in itself was an amazing experience seeing all the big airlines from the ground even if it was super windy and cold yesterday.
+It was an amazing experience seeing all the big airlines from the ground even if it was super windy and cold that day.
 Ya, my hands froze and I needed a hug from Chewbacca.

-The jet may seem small when it landed on the runway but once it taxied and you’re standing in front of a Boeing 777-300, wow, you can’t even get one or two picture to cover the whole thing.
+The jet may seem small when it landed on the runway but once it taxied and you’re standing in front of a Boeing 777-300, wow!
+You can’t even get one or two pictures to cover the whole thing.
 And as a Star Wars fan, all I can think of was, is this really happening?!
-And the experience has just started.
+And the experience had just started.

 After our interaction with BB-8, we boarded the BB-8™ANA Jet where passengers in coach can experience specially-designed BB-8 paper cups, headrest covers, and aprons for cabinet attendants.

 If you’re a Star Wars fan, time to book your flight and experience it for yourself.
-You can watched all six Star Wars films as in-flight entertainment on international flights.
-Check here for more details about the ANA STAR WARS™ Project and HERE to book your future flight.
+You can watched most if not all – Star Wars films as in-flight entertainment on international flights.